Jim Steyer: Career

 Steyer was awarded Stanford's highest teaching honor, the Walter J. Gores Award for Excellence in Teaching, which is awarded annually to Stanford faculty, staff and teaching assistants, in 2010.
 Stanford students also voted for him to be Class Day speaker during Stanford's graduation exercises.
 In 2011, the New York Times reported that Steyer was helping build the Center for the Next Generation, a nonprofit that aims to influence public policy debates focused on national children's and energy issues.

-When Google announced in January 2012 that it would be compiling data about users from across its many sites, Steyer was quoted as saying that "Even if the company believes that tracking users across all platforms improves their services, consumers should still have the option to opt out — especially the kids and teens who are avid users of YouTube, Gmail and Google Search.
-In 2012, the Department of Education and the F.C.C. recruited Steyer as the chairman of the Leading Education by Advancing Digital (LEAD) Commission, which enhances digital devices and curriculums in schools.
+When Google announced in January 2012 that it would be compiling data about users from across its many sites, Steyer was quoted as saying that "Even if the company believes that tracking users across all platforms improves their services, consumers should still have the option to opt out — especially the kids and teens who are avid users of YouTube, Gmail and Google Search."
+In 2012, the Department of Education and the FCC recruited Steyer as the chairman of the Leading Education by Advancing Digital (LEAD) Commission, which enhances digital devices and curriculums in schools.
 Steyer was also a partner with Hillary Clinton on the Too Small to Fail initiative.

 In June 2016, Steyer was included on Tech & Learning's 2016 List of the Most Influential People in Edtech.
 That same year, Steyer launched the Common Sense Kids campaign through Common Sense Media creating "a mass army for kids" by focusing on children's issues in the political field.

-Steyer currently leads a Stanford course lecture, featuring guest speakers such as Condoleezza Rice, Thomas Friedman, Jim Mattis, Nicholas Kristof, and Reid Hoffman.
+As of 2024, Steyer leads a Stanford course lecture, featuring guest speakers such as Condoleezza Rice, Thomas Friedman, Jim Mattis, Nicholas Kristof, and Reid Hoffman.

 Future of Tech Commission

 Steyer launched the Future of Tech Commission with former Massachusetts Governor Deval Patrick and former Education Secretary Margaret Spellings as co-chairs, in April 2021.
-The commission will compile solutions for a comprehensive tech policy agenda, under President Biden and The United States Congress, on topics such as privacy, antitrust, digital equity, content moderation and platform accountability.
+The commission compiled solutions for a comprehensive tech policy agenda on topics such as privacy, antitrust, digital equity, content moderation, and platform accountability.